-An environmental risk assessment was undertaken on the Projects to identify key environmental issues associated with the construction and operation of the Project.
-The methodology for this risk assessment has been described in Section 4.2 of Chapter 4 (EES Assessment Framework and Approach to Investigation).
-A risk assessment report that explains the process in detail and contains the complete Project risk register has also been included as Technical Appendix Q.Table 15-3 shows a summary for air quality of:
+An environmental risk assessment was undertaken on the Projects options to identify key environmental issues associated with the construction and operation of the Project.
+The methodology for this risk assessment has been described in Section 4.2.
+A risk assessment report that explains the process in detail and contains the complete Project risk register has also been included as Technical Appendix Q.

+Table 15-3 shows a summary for air quality of: